Ishrat Jahan encounter killing: The encounter

 In February 2004, J&K Police had shot dead Ehsan Illahi, an LeT terrorist.
 The IB-led operation that followed, gathered intelligence about Javed Sheikh's plans and lured him to Ahmedabad where Gujarat Police awaited the arrival of his car.

 Jahan had left her house on 11 June 2004, four days before she was killed.
 According to her brother, their mother Shameema did not like her going out of town with Javed.
 Therefore, she did not inform her mother when she left for Nashik.
 Jahan made a phone call to her mother on 11 June and spoke with her.
 According to her mother, she had called from a public phone booth outside a Nashik bus stop, and told her that "Uncle Javed Sheikh hasn't come yet."
 Jahan's mother said that a few minutes later, Jahan made a second call and said in a terrified voice that Javed had come but with some "strange men", and then hung abruptly.

 On 15 June 2004, the Gujarat police stated that Ishrat, along with three other people, had been gunned down near Ahmedabad by a police team belonging to the Detection of Crime Branch (DCB) of the Ahmedabad City Police.
 The four were allegedly killed after the police chased their blue Tata Indica car.
 It is not clear how the four wound up in Gujarat from Maharashtra.

-The police claimed that all four were connected with the Pakistan-based terror group LeT and were in Gujarat to assassinate Narendra Modi, in order to avenge the communal riots of 2002 which had led to the deaths of numerous Muslims.
+The police claimed that all four were connected with the Pakistan-based terror group LeT and were in Gujarat to assassinate Narendra Modi, in order to avenge the communal riots of 2002 in which more than 1000 people were killed.
 The police team was led by then Deputy Commissioner of Police Dhananjay G. Vanzara, who was later jailed for involvement in the Sohrabuddin Sheikh encounter killing.